-The chance that a given day will be muggy in Gainesboro is gradually increasing during April, rising from 0% to 4% over the course of the month.
+The chance that a given day will be muggy in Gainesboro is increasing during April, rising from 1% to 8% over the course of the month.

 Humidity Comfort Levels in April

-The average hourly wind speed in Gainesboro is essentially constant during April, remaining within 0.2 miles per hour of 3.2 miles per hour over the course of the month.
+The average hourly wind speed in Gainesboro is gradually decreasing during April, decreasing from 6.4 miles per hour to 5.6 miles per hour over the course of the month.

 Average Wind Speed in April